ardumont/cloaked-hipster/README.md

 # cryto-challenge

-A Clojure library designed to ... well, that part is up to you.
+Some hacking around cryptography to try and learn stuff.

 ## Usage

-FIXME
+For me to learn but everybody can learn too!

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 committers

 Distributed under the Eclipse Public License, the same as Clojure.